Rich list builder, poor list builder – which one are you?

-If you cross your heart and promise to keep them intact, feel free to use either my “Mommy, Where Does My Traffic Come From?” traffic report or “7 Steps to Complete Search Engine Domination” SEO report as a free bait on your blog.
+If you cross your heart and promise to keep it intact, feel free to use my “Mommy, Where Does My Traffic Come From?” traffic report as a free bait on your blog.

 3. Opt-in Form

-Building a list sounds like a must and all, but trust me, there’s a reason for this list building madness: to make money from your business.
+Building a list sounds like a must and all, but trust me, there’s a reason for this list building madness: to make money.

 How are you planning on making money off your list?
 Your own product, services, affiliate products, etc.?

 Even if you have no idea at the moment, my advice is to start your list anyway.